Illinois’ Electronic Visit Verification (EVV)

 Why Illinois is implementing EVV:

 In 2016, Congress passed the 21st Century Cures Act, which requires states to implement the use of Electronic Visit Verification (EVV) in all Medicaid-funded personal care services and home health care.
+The Federal Centers for Medicare and Medicaid (CMS) EVV webpage may be accessed here.

 The purpose of implementing EVV is to support Illinois' goal to improve Medicaid program integrity, safeguard against fraud and abuse, improve program oversight, and comply with federal requirements.